Public school systems throughout the D.C. region are grappling with how to handle the new school year during the coronavirus pandemic.

-Montgomery County Public Schools will start the school year with virtual-only learning for the first semester, the superintendent announced July 21.
+Montgomery County Public Schools started the school year with virtual-only learning for the first semester.

 In an Aug.
 4 update, MCPS said its plan includes a full day of instruction, more support for staff, students and families and recording lessons for students to access later.

 The first semester is through Jan.
 29, 2021; the school system in November will reassess the plan for the second semester, starting Feb.
 1, 2021.